Travel + Leisure, Phinda Forest, Honeymoon Safari, Bush Breakfast, Phinda Private Game Reserve

 Pioneering Conservation for Over 30 Years

 Phinda Private Game Reserve spans more than 73,000 acres of protected wilderness and is one of South Africa’s greatest conservation success stories.
-Since 1991, andBeyond and its partners have restored degraded farmland into thriving ecosystems, reintroducing cheetah, rhino and pangolin and creating one of the most successful private conservation models in Africa.
+Since 1991, andBeyond and its partners have restored degraded farmland into thriving ecosystems, reintroducing key species including cheetah and rhino, and later helping restore pangolin to the region.

-Today, Phinda is home to the Big Five, exceptional cheetah viewing, growing leopard populations in the south and more than four hundred bird species.
+Today, Phinda is home to the Big Five, exceptional cheetah viewing, growing leopard populations in the south and 436 bird species.
 Its diverse habitats, from rare sand forests and grasslands to thornveld and wetlands, offer outstanding wildlife encounters and photographic opportunities.

 Ready To Plan Your Phinda Safari?